interlay/interbtc-spec/polkabtc-spec/docs/source/spec/architecture.rst

 Architecture
 ============

-The PolkaBTC implementation consists of five different actors, five modules, and is integrated with the BTCRelay module in the same BTC Parachain.
+The PolkaBTC implementation consists of five different actors, seven modules, and is integrated with the BTC-Relay module and the Parachain Governance mechanism.

 Actors
 ~~~~~~